fdeblasio/pokeemerald-expansion/notes.md

 - Add trailing commas wherever possible
 - Remove type duplicates:
     - Turn Wallace into a Fairy specialist and turn Milotic into Water/Fairy?
-    - Turn Juan into a Poison specialist (Swalot as Ace since both have mustaches)?
+    - Turn Juan into a Poison specialist?
+        - Swalot as Ace since both have mustaches
         - Would need to update gym palette
         - Mr. Rime could be a good hack signature if he becomes Ice
     - Swap Juan and Glacia and turn Juan into Grass specialist?